alphaville/optimization-engine/docs/python-c.md

 builder.build()
 ```

+The generated C/C++ bindings are in the auto-generated solver library.
+In particular

+* The header files are at `the_optimizer/the_optimizer_bindings.{h,hpp}`
-The generated bindings are in the auto-generated solver library as `the_optimizer/the_optimizer_bindings.{h,hpp}` together with the libraries in the `the_optimizer/target/{debug,release}` folders depending on if it was a debug or release build.
+* The static and dynamical library files are located in `the_optimizer/target/{debug,release}` (depending on whether it was a *debug* or *release* build)

 Note that `the_optimizer` is the name given to the optimizer in the Python codegen above.

 **Matlab generation will come soon.**

 ## Bindings API

-The generated API has the following functions available (for complete definitions see the generated files):
+The generated API has the following functions available (for complete definitions see the generated header files):

 ```c
 // More definitions ...